The Most Common Skin Cancer

 How dangerous is BCC?

-While BCCs rarely spread beyond the original tumor site, if allowed to grow, these lesions can be disfiguring and dangerous.
+BCCs rarely spread beyond the original tumor site.
+But these lesions can grow and become disfiguring and dangerous.
 Untreated BCCs can become locally invasive, grow wide and deep into the skin and destroy skin, tissue and bone.
-The longer you wait to have a BCC treated, the more likely it is to recur, sometimes repeatedly.
+The longer you wait to get treatment, the more likely it is that the BCC will recur, sometimes repeatedly.

 There are some highly unusual, aggressive cases when BCC spreads to other parts of the body.
 In even rarer instances, this type of BCC can become life-threatening.

 How widespread is BCC?

-Basal cell carcinoma is quite common, and the number of reported cases in the U.S. has steadily increased.
+Basal cell carcinoma is quite common.
+The number of reported cases in the U.S. has steadily increased.

 - An estimated 3.6 million Americans are diagnosed with BCC each year.

 - More than one out of every three new cancers are skin cancers, and the vast majority are BCCs.